 Cities and counties cannot require small family child care homes to get a business license or zoning permit.
 However, state law allows cities and counties to have some flexibility in regulating large family child care homes.

 The Child Care Law Center helps family child care homes protect themselves from unfair city or county requirements.
-We help large family child care homes figure out whether the city business and zoning laws they are subject to are permissible.
-We also give suggestions for how providers can advocate for themselves to fight unfair business and zoning laws.
+We help large family child care homes figure out whether the city business and zoning laws they are subject to are lawful.

 Many planners are unaware that local requirements imposed on large family child care homes are unnecessary and may conflict with The California Child Day Care Facilities Act.
 This FAQ page helps planners understand local governments’ obligations under state law and how family child care administrative policies can be streamlined.